Skip to content

 Does Midwest for Youth and Families accept Medicaid?

 Yes.
 According to SAMHSA data, Midwest for Youth and Families accepts Medicaid.
-Coverage specifics (copays, prior authorization) depend on the specific CT Medicaid plan.
+Coverage specifics (copays, prior authorization) depend on the specific IN Medicaid plan.
 Call (888) 629-3471 to verify your benefits.

 What level of care does Midwest for Youth and Families offer?